-2.5 S172 obligations are evidenced through the business plan and the annual operating plan 2.5.1 The adoption of values and incorporation and maintenance of those values is aligned with the Group strategy 2.5.2 Local policy and procedure are introduced to support the Group Code of Conduct 2.6 & 2.6.1 We operate the Speak Up procedure established by Group which is published on the Group's company homepage and on BAM Nuttall's intranet 2.7.1 Conflicts are managed through the Articles of Association and Code of Conduct as applicable.
-2.7.6 By compliance with the Code of Conduct, Board members are able to demonstrate that they can act fairly as between employees of the Company
+2.5 S172 obligations are evidenced through the business plan and the annual operating plan.
+2.5.1 The adoption of values and incorporation and maintenance of those values is aligned with the Group strategy.
+2.5.2 Local policy and procedure are introduced to support the Group Code of Conduct.